 Jerry Day 411

-On August 13th of 2022, the Friends of JGA (Jerry Garcia Amphitheater) and the Jerry Day Committee will present the 20th Annual Jerry (Garcia) Day Celebration.
+On August 5th 2023, the Friends of JGA (Friends of Jerry Garcia Amphitheater) and the Jerry Day Committee will present the 21st Annual Jerry (Garcia) Day Celebration.
 The event is usually held at the Jerry Garcia Amphitheater, McLaren Park, located at 45 John F. Shelley Drive, bordering the Excelsior District of San Francisco.
 After two years of doing the event at alternative locations (Chase Center, Terrapin Crossroads, San Benitio House), we plan on bringing the event back to the Jerry Garcia Amphitheater on August 14th, 2022.

 The early roots of Jerry Day was conceived and founded in 2002, when the community came together in order to fundraise for a dilapidated playground located in the southeastern section of San Francisco's Excelsior District.
 Realizing the need for financial help and awareness, a native of the community contacted the Jerry Garcia Estate in order to get their financial support and blessing to memorialize Jerry Garcia in his childhood neighborhood.
 From this, a long term relationship began where the local community was able to use his artwork to fundraise for the playground and to rename an amphitheater in his name, the Jerry Garcia Amphitheater.
 Our first Jerry Garcia / Excelsior event happened on September 19th, 2002 at the Italian American Social Club where we raised $5000 for the playground and called the event 'Jerry Shirt' after a shirt that was used as a fundraiser for the playground.